 Canopy cover also demonstrated contrasting effects on abundance of our target species within this system.
-Lark sparrow abundance was negatively related to canopy cover, while Northern barrens tiger beetle abundance was positively related.
-Again, this is likely reflective of the natural of each species and is one more example of the difficulty associated with managing habitat for multiple species.
+Lark sparrow abundance was negatively related to canopy cover, whereas Northern barrens tiger beetle abundance was positively related.
+This is likely reflective of the natural of each species and is one more example of the difficulty associated with managing habitat for multiple species.
 Manipulation of canopy cover can be relatively straightforward from a management perspective, but the effects on wildlife are not as easy to define and can be dependent on the individual species and condition of the surrounding landscape (Vander Yacht et al. 2016).

-These results and observations indicate that management and restoration should be planned at large spatial and temporal scales in order to benefit the multitude of species that depend on rare oak savanna, oak woodland, and prairie habitats, rather than benefitting a select few at the cost of the rest.
+Our results and observations indicate that management and restoration should be planned at large spatial and temporal scales to benefit the multitude of species that depend on rare oak savanna, oak woodland, and prairie habitats, rather than benefitting a select few at the cost of the rest.
 Historically, disturbance was an integral part of the ASP landscape and many native plant and animal communities are well adapted to it (Henderson et al. 2017, Vander Yacht et al. 2016), but the function of this large-scale system has been compromised by habitat loss and fragmentation.
 One pressing concern is to better understand how to manage for disturbance-sensitive species within disturbance-dependent ecosystems (Moranz et al. 2014) on a reduced scale.
-Although restoration planning should be at a large scale to provide a variety of related habitat types on the landscape and should be planned over as long a term as is possible, actual restoration activities may need to be conducted at relatively small scales in order to provide refugium from which populations can recolonize and rebound and to protect relatively isolated populations from accidental extirpation.
+Although restoration planning should be at a large scale to provide a variety of related habitat types on the landscape and should be planned over as long a term as is possible, actual restoration activities may need to be conducted at relatively small scales to provide refugium from which populations can recolonize and rebound and to protect relatively isolated populations from accidental extirpation.
 When possible, a variety of techniques should be considered in the overall management plan to account for species’ differential responses to management (Davis et al. 2000, Swengel 1996).

 Recommendations for future research

 This study generated a number of potentially beneficial recommendations for the focus and design of future research.
-Due to low rates of detection for some species, the subsequent analyses were relatively low power for identifying strong wildlife-habitat relationships.
+Due to low rates of detection for some species, the subsequent analyses had relatively low power for identifying strong wildlife-habitat relationships.
 Unfortunately, this is part of the challenge in working with rare and cryptic species, even when sampling units are well-matched to the spatial ecology of the target species and surveys are conducted using protocols that maximize detection (Guillera-Arroita, Ridout, & Morgan, 2010; Mackenzie & Royle, 2005 in Specht 2017).
-An alternative might be the conditional occupancy method described by Specht et al. (2017), which is potentially more effective at low levels of occupancy and detection.
+An alternative might be the conditional occupancy method described by Specht et al. (2017), which is potentially more effective at low levels of occupancy and detection, although it would have required many more potential samples sites than used in our study.
 It is also possible that the study design could be further refined to match the ecology of the study system and target species.
 We recommend conducting preliminary research into the specific home range sizes for target species before or during the process of experimental design and potentially focusing surveys on species-specific home range sizes rather than one primary plot size.
 We found that habitat types varied significantly over the 40 acres of a plot, yet the presence of target organisms in a small portion of suitable habitat could have confounded the relationships between occupancy, abundance, and plot-level habitat covariates.
 Especially for extremely rare species such as the Leonard’s skipper, a more spatially focused strategy could produce a more precise picture of specific habitat use.